Implications of a Cosmogenic Origin of KM3-230213A for Ultra-High-Energy Protons: Introduction

-The cosmological evolution of UHECR sources remains largely undetermined since the energy-loss length of UHECRs is less than a few Gpc, implying that the observed UHECR flux is dominated by sources within a redshift of $z{\,\sim\,}1$ \citep[see e.g.][]{stanev2000propagation}).
-Nevertheless, the observed fluxes of secondary CRs, gamma rays, and cosmogenic neutrinos set an upper limit on the number of interactions that UHECRs undergo in intergalactic space, and thus on how strongly the UHECR source emissivity can increase with redshift.
-For a mixed mass composition of UHECRs, for example, a source emissivity evolving with redshift as $\propto (1+z)^5$ or steeper, produces a flux of low-energy secondary CRs that exceeds the observed UHECR spectrum below the ankle ($10^{18.7}\,\mathrm{eV}$) \citep{batista2019cosmogenic, halim2023constraining}.
+The cosmological evolution of UHECR sources remains largely undetermined.
+Nevertheless, the observed fluxes of secondary CRs, as well as cosmogenic gamma rays and neutrinos, set an upper limit on the number of interactions that UHECRs undergo in intergalactic space, and thus on how strongly the UHECR source emissivity can increase with redshift.
+For a mixed mass composition of UHECRs, for example, a source emissivity evolving with redshift as $\propto (1+z)^5$ or steeper, produces a flux of low-energy secondary CRs that exceeds the observed UHECR spectrum below the ankle \citep{batista2019cosmogenic, halim2023constraining}.
 Comparable constraints have also been obtained from diffuse gamma-ray and neutrino upper limits for different composition scenarios of UHECRs, such as mixed-composition scenarios \citep{globus2017probing, halim2023constraining}, scenarios with a subdominant proton-producing population \citep{muzio2023prospects, ehlert2024constraints}, and the proton dip scenario \citep{heinze2016cosmogenic, berezinsky2016cascade}.
 Because the cosmological evolution varies widely between known source classes, characterizing it for UHECR sources constrains the pool of candidate sources.